 Hospitalist Training

-The Hospitalist Training Pathway (HMP) is a one-year pathway designed for those residents interested in a career as an academic or community hospitalist.
+The Hospital Medicine Pathway (HMP) is a one or two-year pathway designed for residents interested in a career as an academic or community hospitalist.

 Medical Education Pathway

-The Medical Educator Pathway is designed to provide an opportunity for residents to learn about medical education and practice their teaching skills.
+The Medical Education Pathway is a one or two-year pathway designed to provide an opportunity for residents to learn about traditional and novel educational techniques and practice and improve their teaching skills.
 Activities occur in a longitudinal fashion under the mentorship of our Educator’s Academy, which includes master teachers within the Department of Internal Medicine.

 POCUS Champion Pathway

-The POCUS Champion Pathway provides enhanced point-of-care ultrasound (POCUS) training for upper level residents interested in further developing their bedside ultrasound skills.
+The POCUS Champion Pathway is a one or two-year pathway that provides enhanced point-of-care ultrasound (POCUS) training for upper level residents interested in further developing their bedside ultrasound skills.
 Resident POCUS Champions take part in a more advanced multimodal POCUS Champion training program.
 They work closely with POCUS trained faculty and develop into POCUS instructors within the residency program and medical school.
 Residents are eligible to apply for this pathway at the end of their intern year.

 Tinsley R. Harrison Translational Research Scholar Pathway

-The Research Scholar pathway provides protected time for pursuing translational research with the goal of training future physician-scientists.
+The Research Training pathway is a two-year opportunity that provides protected time for pursuing translational research with the goal of training future physician-scientists.
 Residents apply and are accepted into the program during their intern year.

 Point-of-Care Ultrasound Training